cored/xml_matchers/README.md

 ## Declare

-Declare your XML Schema in the schema directory:
+Declare your XML Schema wherever you see fit for your project structure:

-`spec/support/xml/schemas/location.xsd`
+eg.  `spec/support/xml/schemas/locations.xsd`

 ## Validate